-According to the Agreements of the Project, the Ministry of Power and Renewable Energy is the Executing Agency.
+According to the Agreement of the Project, the Ministry of Power and Renewable Energy is the Executing Agency.
 The Ceylon Electricity Board and the Sustainable Energy Authority are the Implementing Agencies of the Project.
-The Ceylon Electricity Board is responsible to implement from Part - 01 to Part - 06 of the Project whilst the Sustainable Energy Authority is responsible for the implementation of the activities under Part - 07 of the Project.
+The Ceylon Electricity Board is responsible to implement from Part - 01 to Part - 06 of the Project whilst the Sustainable Energy Authority is responsible for the Implementation of the activities under the Part - 07 of the Project.
 The audit observations on the activities carried out by the Sustainable Energy Authority under the Part - 07 of the Project are contained in this report.
 The objectives of the Project are to increase the clean power supply and improve the efficiency and reliability of the distribution of electricity in Sri Lanka.
 As per the Project Administration Manual, the total estimated cost of the Project amounted to US \$ 200 million equivalent to Rs.
-25,240 million and out of that US \$ 3.00 million Equivalent to Rs.
+25,240 million and out of that US \$ 3.00 million equivalent to Rs.
 378.6 million was allocated for the Part - 07 of the Project.
 The financial arrangements made for the all parts of the Project are summarized and shown below.

-Source US \$ (million) SL Rs. (million)

-Asian Development Bank - Asian Development Fund (Loan No. 2892

-SRI of 08 May 2013) - Ordinary Capital Resources (Loan No. 30.0 3,786.00

-2893SRISF of 08 May 2013) - Clean Energy Fund(Grant No. 0303SRIEF 100.00 12,620.00

-08 August 2013) 1.50 189.30

-Government of Sri Lanka 68.50 8,644.70
+Source US \$ (million) SL Rs. (million) Asian Development Bank - Asian Development Fund (Loan No. 20.00 2.796.00 - Ordinary Capital Resources (Loan No. 30.00 3,786.00 2893SRISF of 08 May 2013) - Clean Energy Fund(Grant No. 0303SRIEF 08 August 2013) 100.00 1.50 12,620.00 189.30 Government of Sri Lanka 68.50 8,644.70 200.00 25,240.00

-200.00 25,240.00